Security Pages

 e-File your returns online with eFile.com - the eFile platform only uses valid IRS tax code laws and generates the proper forms based on your entries.
 You will not be wrongly persuaded to inflate your refund like tax preparers and other third-parties may encourage you to do.

-1. Be mindful and aware of phishing or smishing scams designed to steal your data.
+1. Be mindful and aware of phishing or smishing scams designed to steal your data; these are emails and texts which get you to click on a link and provide critical identity information.

-2. Stay clear or aggressive promotors who may try to trick you into falsely claiming the Employee Retention Credit through promises of a large tax refund.
+2. Stay clear or aggressive promotors who may try to trick you into falsely claiming the Employee Retention Credit or other credit you don't qualify for through promises of a large tax refund.

 3. Watch out for scammers who offer help setting up an online IRS Account - this account holds sensitive information and is easy to set up on your own.

-4. Be aware of promotors and scammers pushing you to falsely claim the Fuel Tax Credit which most do not qualify for.
+4. Be aware of promotors and scammers pushing you to falsely claim the Fuel Tax Credit which most do not qualify for or other tax credit which you don't qualify for.

 5. Be cautionary of phony services offering support for an IRS Offer in Compromise (OIC); these advertisements or pitches claim that their services are needed in order to resolve your IRS debt.